 5 x 2-hour sessions throughout a school term for up to 12 children.
 Starting with an introductory session and moving on to a customised programme of experiences and sessions.

 Book a term for a class:

 5 x 2-hour morning sessions and 5 x afternoon sessions.
 Throughout a school term for up to 12 children.
 Starting with an introductory session and moving on to a customised programme of experiences and sessions.

 Thank you for such a magical 6 weeks at Forest School.
 I know C has truly enjoyed every minute of it.
 It has seriously helped his confidence come on leaps and bounds!
 He has most definitely found a pal in Adam too!
 Can’t wait for us to join you again.Sophie H (Forest School Mum)

 Thank you so much for the Forest School camp this week.
 L enjoyed it so much and made good friends, some new and one from a previous camp.
 You both provide the children with magical experiences and the opportunity to get close to nature which is something that is increasingly rare these days!
 They are such a formative experience in her life, something she’ll never forget.Natalia P (grandmother of camp attendee)

 I just wanted to say a huge thank you for having the boys at camp last week.
 They were absolutely buzzing with the whole experience, telling me about hemlock and sorrel and wild garlic whilst discussing capture the flag tactics… They absolutely loved it and I am so pleased they went.
 Looking forward to the next one!

 Elspeth F (parent of camp attendee)

-Contact us about Forest School
+Contact us about bringing a Forest School Group

 Things to See & Do